How to Start a Podcast and Measure Its Impact in 2021

 his is where the fun begins!
 If you think about it, it’s kind of like furnishing your house, picking out a new sports car, or ordering dinner at a restaurant.
 All you need to do is supply an outline of what you are looking for (a little artistic direction will go a long way when trying to find the perfect voice), provide a description of your podcast, and include the scripts that need to be recorded (if you have them completed already), in other words, post a voice-over job.
 A word count will also do if you are still in the pre-production phase.

-After you have posted your job, a number of qualified and very interested talents will reply to your job posting.
+After you have posted your job, a number of qualified and very interested talent will reply to your job posting.
 Many favor submitting custom demos of your script with their applications and really appreciate the opportunity to show you how they would interpret your copy.
-This is also a valuable benefit to those of you who are presenting demos to a client or decision maker.
+This is also a valuable benefit to those of you who are presenting demos to a client or decision-maker.

 How to Give your Listeners a Spectacular First Impression of your Podcast